chicio/chicio.github.io/_posts/2020-05-20-dark-mode-css-sass-scss.md

 ---
 layout: post
-title: "Dark mode support on your website with SASS"
+title: "Add dark mode support on your website with SASS and prefers-color-scheme media query"
 description: "Dark mode support has been around for quite some time.
-Let's see how you can create a light theme and a dark theme for your website that will be used based on the Operating System preference."
+Let's see how you can create a light theme and a dark theme for your website that will be selected automatically based on the user system preference."
-date: 2020-05-26
+date: 2020-05-20
-image: /assets/images/posts/XXX
+image: /assets/images/posts/dark-side-dark-mode.jpg
 tags: [computer graphics]
 comments: true
 math: true